jcnesci/Tell-a-Tree-01/README.md

 ### The Master

-The code for the master is comprises the following:
+The code for the master comprises the following:
 * the 'tellatree_master.py' file
 * the 'audio_recordings/' folder
 * the startup script